 A recently released Seattle PD undated follow-up report mentions an unnamed “grocery store clerk where the victims bought groceries” referred to by a “friend of the victims” and “Lonnie’s sister tells about a grocery boy who tried to date her, but she snubbed him.”
 Apparently, this was in reference to a grocery store near the victims’ previous residence because the files also state: “’all grocery boys’ referred to were involved with the gals when they lived in the area of the Nettleton Apartments… we weren’t thinking about any local grocery connection.”
 The Nettleton Apartments were in downtown Seattle, not the Queen Anne District.

 The same report states: “I still say Mike Boylan did it!!”
 There is no further information regarding this suspect in the available file.
 The only Michael Boylan listed as living in the Seattle area at that time was an Irish immigrant who worked as a Sea-Tac Airport police officer in 1966 and later for the Seattle Police Department, the King County Sheriff’s Office, and the Issaquah Police Department.
 In 1966 Boylan was 35 years old, had been married for seven years with three young daughters, and did have an associated address in the Queen Anne District about 15 minutes’ walking distance away from the victims’ apartment.
-He’d met his first wife Barbara in 1959 when she was working at Sea-Tac Airport as a United Airlines stewardess.
+He’d met his wife Barbara in 1959 when she was working at Sea-Tac Airport as a United Airlines stewardess.
 According to his obituary, he quit police work in the 1970s for “health reasons” and from then on worked as a courtroom bailiff.
 Boylan died in 2017.

 Despite a $10,000 reward offered by United Airlines, national media attention, and hundreds of tips, eventually all leads were exhausted, and the case went cold.